“Gene mapping is a process or method of discovering the location of genes on a chromosome.”

-The physical gene mapping methods rely on the sequence information.
+The physical gene mapping methods rely on sequence information.

-In FISH, a short sequence of DNA complementary to our DNA sequence or gene is artificially synthesized and labelled with the fluorescent dye.
+In FISH, a short sequence of DNA complementary to our DNA sequence or gene is artificially synthesized and labeled with the fluorescent dye.

-The resulting fluoro-labelled, short oligonucleotide sequence called the probe is used in the hybridization.
+The resulting fluoro-labeled, short oligonucleotide sequence called the probe is used in the hybridization.

-If the complementary sequence of the gene of our interest is present on a chromosome, the probe will hybridize with it and gives the fluorescent signal.
+If the complementary sequence of the gene of our interest is present on a chromosome, the probe will hybridize with it and give the fluorescent signal.

-The resulting hybridization is visible under the fluorescent microscope because the probe directly hybridize the DNA sequence on a chromosome.
+The resulting hybridization is visible under the fluorescent microscope because the probe directly hybridizes the DNA sequence on a chromosome.

 Multiple DNA sequences or genes can be hybridized using multiple probes, the method is called mFISH.

 The fluorescent hybridization signal allows us to determine the location of a DNA sequence or a gene on a chromosome.

 See the image below,